dogweather/forkful/content/en/powershell/data-and-text-processing/manipulating-files-with-cli-one-liners.md

 weight: 31
 ---

-## What & Why?

-Manipulating files with CLI one-liners in PowerShell is about swiftly altering, moving, or obtaining file data directly from the command line.
-Programmers do it for efficiency; it's faster than navigating GUIs or writing lengthy scripts for simple tasks.

 ## How to:

 ### Reading a File
 To quickly display the content of a file, use the `Get-Content` command: